microsoft/WhatTheHack/066-OpenAIFundamentals/README.md

 - Challenge 00: **[Prerequisites - Ready, Set, GO!](Student/Challenges/Challenge-00.md)**
 	 - Prepare your workstation to work with Azure.
 - Challenge 01: **[Prompt Engineering](Student/Challenges/Challenge-01.md)**
-	 - What's posssible through Prompt Engineering
+	 - What's possible through Prompt Engineering
 	 - Best practices when using OpenAI text and chat models
 - Challenge 02: **[OpenAI Models & Capabilities](Student/Challenges/Challenge-02.md)**
 	 - What are the capacities of each Azure OpenAI model?